 Car alarm systems should be deactivated to avoid the risk of a dead battery upon arrival in the event your alarm goes off during the trip.

-Meals (dinner and breakfast) are included in the price of your ticket, and snacks are available for purchase in the lounges.
+Dinner and breakfast are included in the price of your ticket, and snacks are available for purchase in the lounges.
 You are also allowed to bring your own food and beverages if you wish.

 Once you arrive at your destination, retrieving your vehicle can take anywhere from 20 minutes to two hours, so plan your itinerary accordingly.
 For an extra $60, you can upgrade to a Priority Vehicle Offloading ticket to speed up the process.